SSS/GNU system - Manual & Documentation

 After adding the channel, perform a guix pull from your user account (no sudo or root) and let all channels get updated.

-Installation of SSS
+15. Installation of SSS

 Once you have followed all those above steps, you can enter a temporary Guix shell, so as to bootstrap SSS.

-Enter the directory of SSS: cd sss.
+Enter the directory of SSS: cd sss and do a make sr.

 While unlikely, it's possible that some packages fail to install/build for your setup.
-I would encourage to temporarily comment those out of the configuration (likely at system/packages.scm) and try again.
+I would encourage to temporarily comment those out of the configuration (likely at src/sss/packages/) and try again.
 After a working SSS setup, you can uncomment them and try again.

 For more commands take a look at the SSS Makefile: ../../Makefile.

-The fallback option is optional, and simply helps when upstream substitute (cache) servers are less available.
+The --fallback option is optional, and simply helps when upstream substitute (cache) servers are less available.

-Once the system reconfigure is complete, you should also bootstrap your user's GNU home with something like: guix home reconfigure ./home/joe.scm --fallback
+Once the system reconfigure is complete, you should also bootstrap your user's GNU home with something like: guix home reconfigure

 You might at this point want to reset the font cache for the system and user.